 Quebec’s oldest private history museum is Old Montreal’s Château Ramezay, which is set in the 1705 residence of a former governor of New France.
-Exhibits through the grand old mansion allow visitors to explore five centuries of history surrounding Montreal and the entire region.
+The exhibits housed in the grand old mansion allow visitors to explore five centuries of history, centring on Montreal and the surrounding region.
 There’s also a beautiful French colonial style garden to stroll around.

 Pointe-à-Callière Museum was established in 1992, in celebration of Montreal’s 350th anniversary, on the very site where the city was founded.
 Showcasing centuries of history from the settlements of the region’s indigenous people to the present day, this is the most-visited museum in the city.
 In addition to permanent exhibitions that include Where Montréal was Born, Archaeo-Adventure and Pirates or Privateers?, the museum holds a multimedia show and three national and international temporary exhibitions annually.